anderson-aristotle/handlebars-training/README.md

 The `Remove` button only removes the book from the page, not from the database.

-- Make a `Delete` request to the API when the `Remove` button is clicked, and upon success it should remove the book from the page.
+- When the `Remove` button is clicked, make a `Delete` request to the API.
+Upon success, the book should be removed from the page.

 ## Additional Resources